 The internet has a wealth of online resources for fitness professionals.
 Sometimes it can be difficult to distinguish factual and reputable information from myths and misconstrued information.
 Always check the credentials of the website and/or author, refer back to the research, or review the information yourself to determine if it’s reliable.

 Here are 35 of the best fitness websites for exercise and fitness professionals.
-These websites are informative, engaging, and full of resources.
+These websites are informative, engaging, and full of online personal training resources.
 Be sure to bookmark these websites for future use.

 If you are interested in learning how schedule a demo today.can help you manage your fitness business better,

 #1 – ACE Fitness

 ACE (American Council on Exercise) Fitness is one of the best websites for fitness professionals.
 This comprehensive website has a wealth of resources for personal trainers, including information about certifications, continuing education, an exercise library, and a blog.

 They have a large exercise database with the ability to sort exercises by body part, difficulty level, or by the equipment needed.
 The exercises include detailed instructions and pictures.
 They also have some exercise videos in the library.

 ACE also has a healthy living blog, with topics like business, aging, youth, behavior change, and nutrition.
 They also have a “tools and calculators” page with a number of tools and calculators for personal trainers, including a BMI calculator, percent body fat calculator, risk assessment tool, and more.

 You can sign up for their free email with tips, news, recipes, and workouts from the healthy living blog website.
 They also have a site with healthy recipes.